Course Number and Title: AET 270 Architectural Drafting/Design IV

 - Develop bubble diagrams.

-- Create hand-drawn conceptual sketches of site plan, floor plan(s), elevations, and other required views.
+- Create hand-drawn conceptual sketches of site plan, bubble diagrams, adjacency matrix, floor plan(s), elevations, and other required views.

 - Prepare schematic drawings of site plan, floor plan(s), elevations, sections, and details.